-Windows Phone 7 getting major "Mango" update in August/September?Alex Wagner - Senior News Editor
+Windows Phone 7 getting major "Mango" update in August/September?Alex Wagner - Deputy Managing Editor, News Desk

 Windows Phone 7, which has only been available in the U.S. for around a month, hasn't received any kind of OS update yet, but there have already been a couple of big updates rumored to land early next year.
 Today another big update has appeared in the rumor mill, courtesy of Mary Jo Foley at ZD Net.
 Foley's sources are reporting that this update is codenamed "Mango" and will be even larger than the upgrades coming early next year.
 Mango is said to include Silverlight runtime, HTML5 support, Far Eastern language support, and other unnamed features.
 In fact, there's so much packed into Mango that Foley's sources are saying that it'll basically be like Windows Phone 7.5, and that it may actually end up being called that.
 If that's not enough for you, Foley is also reporting that Windows Phone 8, codenamed "Apollo," is planned for late 2012.